hypertidy/ceramic/cran-comments.md

-# ceramic  0.7.0
+# ceramic  0.8.0

+* Fixed LazyData note on CRAN (ceramic now has a data set installed).

+* There's a curl message on CRAN, but for old windows release.

 Thank you.

 ## Test environments

-* Local windows R 4.0.0
+* Ubuntu R 4.2.3
 * win-builder (devel and release)
+* mac-builder

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.